 - Formatting: If you’re presenting any hard copies of your customer service cover letter, quadruple space so you have room to sign your name in blue/black ink.

 Enclosure(s): This step is frequently overlooked, but it helps recruiters keep track of what you’ve supplied and what documents they need to read.
 Usually, this includes the job application and your resume, although some businesses may need you to provide professional certificates.

 - Formatting: Watch the form of “enclosure” —use the singular for just your resume, but use the plural if you’re submitting more documents.

 Are You Ready for Your Next Customer Service Role?

 Finally, congratulate yourself for writing an amazing cover letter, but remember you also need to write a good resume.
 Your resume and cover letter are both vital for securing your next customer service role, so take the extra time to ensure both are updated and complete.

-We also have over 40 resume templates to make your resume look picture-perfect for any customer service position, and you can even edit this customer service resume right now.
+We also have modern resume templates to make your resume picture-perfect for any customer service position, and you can even edit this customer service resume now.